 Send the completed document with your return.

 You can file an online application if you owe $50,000 or less in combined taxes, penalties, and interest.
-If the IRS approves your request, they’ll set up a monthly payment plan to pay off what you owe.
+If the IRS approves your request, it will set up a monthly payment plan to pay off what you owe.

-Your fees for entering into an installment agreement include:
+Your fees for entering into an installment agreement are: